{max-height: 200px;}

 If interested in learning more, register on our event page here and schedule a call with Matt or Nathan to learn more info.

-Why Founders Need to Load Manage:
+Why Founders Should Load Manage:

 Hitting burnout as a founder is both personally destructive and destructive to your startup.

-“Down Shifting” is a term I picked up from the work of Steve Schlafman which highlights an important skill that founders need in their repertoire, which is the ability to intentionally slow down at moments when this is possible, in order to re-energize and re-harness your capacity to take on large future challenges.
+Down Shifting” is a term I picked up from the work of Steve Schlafman which highlights a skill that founders need in their toolbox, which is the ability to intentionally slow down at critical to be able to sustain the energy needed to operate at peak capacity over the many years of building a startup.

 How to Downshift as a Founder

-1. End meetings 10 minutes before the hours.
+2. End meetings 10 minutes before the hours.
 Use the time between meetings to slow down, reflect, and take notes or actions on anything covered in your last call.

-1. Communicating that you will be off when you’re off, which makes it easier to commit to this decision.
+1. Communicating that you will be off when you’re off, makes it easier to commit to this decision.

 Results: